How much does a Formula One car cost – and where can you buy one?

 One careful owner – a used F1 car

-If you don’t have $59m burning a hole in your pocket, then Jean Alesi sold his own Ferrari F92A – a gift from the Scuderia after he’d driven it to two podiums.
-It had been on display in the Frenchman’s villa for 30 years before he cashed it in for a cool $3.4m.
+If you don’t have $80m burning a hole in your pocket, then Jean Alesi sold his own Ferrari F92A – a gift from the Scuderia after he’d driven it to two podiums.
+It had been on display in the Frenchman’s villa for 30 years before he cashed it in for a cool $4,849,069 AUD.

 “The car had been serviced, I did two laps of the track at Fiorano and then came back into the pits, the tyres were changed and I loaded the car into the truck, with the engine still warm”, said Jean Alesi, who is now president of Circuit Paul Ricard.
 “Once I got home, I unloaded it and put it on display.
 Since then, it hasn’t moved.”